joaofcmota/cs-with-prior-information/README.md

 ## Organization

 * solvers:
-  Code for L1-L1 minimization,  L1-L2 minimization, Modified-CS
+  code for L1-L1 minimization,  L1-L2 minimization, Modified-CS.

-  Each folder contains a detailed derivation of the implemented algorithm.
+  Each folder contains a detailed derivation of the respective algorithm.

-* createFigures:
-  Reproduce the figures in [1].
+* createFigures: code for reproducing the figures in [1].

 ---